-I, a candidate with(name of the disability) appearing for the (name of the examination) bearing Roll No at (name of the centre) in the District (name of the State).
-My qualification is I do hereby state that (name of the scribe) will provide the service of scribe/reader/lab assistant for the undersighned for taking the aforesaid examination.
-I do hereby undertake that his qualification is In case, subsequently it is found that his/her qualification is not as declared by the undersigned and is beyond my qualification, I shall forfeit my right to the post and claims thereto.
-(Signature of the candidates with Disability) Place: Date:
+I , a candidate with (name of the disability) appearing for the (name of the examination) bearing Roll No at (name of the centre) in the District , (name of the State).
+My qualification is ••••• I do hereb by state that(n ame of the scribe) will provide the 1 . /1 .
+1 1 1 C 4 1 41 service of scribe/reader/lab assistant for the undersighned for taking the aforesaid examination.

+Place: Date:

+(Signature of the candidates with Disability)